Whatare summer colors?

 7. Light Periwinkle & Charcoal Grey Bedroom

-This minimal modern bedroom is built on soft contrast light periwinkle walls meet charcoal grey bedding and furniture, with accents in blush pink and muted lilac.
+This minimalist modern bedroom features soft-contrast light periwinkle walls that meet charcoal grey bedding and furniture, with accents in blush pink and muted lilac.

 - Trend: Modern minimalism